kleinbottle/swanlotus/content/blogs/radians/radians.md

 A _periodic function_ [with certain properties](https://eng.libretexts.org/Bookshelves/Electrical_Engineering/Signal_Processing_and_Modeling/Signals_and_Systems_(Baraniuk_et_al.)/06%3A_Continuous_Time_Fourier_Series_(CTFS)/6.06%3A_Convergence_of_Fourier_Series) may be represented by an infinite sum of sinusoids.
 This was the great insight of [Jean-Baptiste Joseph Fourier](https://en.wikipedia.org/wiki/Joseph_Fourier) from whom Fourier series derive their name.

 For example, let the original signal be a square waveform denoted by the function $s(t)$ in @fig:squarefourier.
-Imagine that the single cycle of the square wave is repeated periodically forever.
+Imagine that the single cycle of the square wave---shown below--- is repeated periodically forever.

 ![A square waveform $s(t)$ and the sequential sums of its first four terms.]({attach}images/squarefourier.png){#fig:squarefourier width=85% .modal-target}